 Once you have selected the page/post you wish to edit you should have something similar to below.

 Add/edit your page title and content.
 You can use the general styling tools to add bold, bullets, alignment and links to other pages or websites.
 When you are ready to publish your page/post click the blue “Publish” button.
 Once your page has been published the button becomes “Update”.
 If you can not see all of the options on the general styling the second to last button on the first line of icons will reveal all the options.

-On the right of the general styling icons there are two tabs.
-Visual is the “what you see is what you get” (WYSIWG) text editor and Text allows you to edit the coding.
+On the right of the general styling icons, there are two tabs.
+Visual is the “what you see is what you get” (WYSIWYG) text editor and Text allow you to edit the coding.